SetProtocol/STIPS/STIPS/STIP-005.md

 To delever, we sell vETH, paying off our debt balance.
 Depending on the implementation of the protocol, slippage, fees, and funding will be realized as PnL

-1. Manager calls PerpModule to fetch data from PerpProtocol via PerpProtocolAdapter contract and calculates a *quoteUnits* amount to sell for their rebalance (as in the user flow)
+1. Manager calls PerpModule to fetch data from PerpProtocol via PerpProtocolAdapter contract and calculates a *quoteUnits* amount to sell for their rebalance (as in the lever user flow)

 2. Manager calls *PerpModule.delever(setToken, quoteUnits, quoteMinReceiveUnits)*